Pylons/pyramid/docs/quick_tour.rst

 available in your browser.
 Adding it to your project illustrates several points about configuration.

-Our cookiecutter ``pyramid-cookiecutter-theonecc`` already configured our package to include the add-on ``pyramid_debugtoolbar`` in its ``setup.py``:
+Our cookiecutter ``pyramid-cookiecutter-starter`` already configured our package to include the add-on ``pyramid_debugtoolbar`` in its ``setup.py``:

 .. literalinclude:: quick_tour/package/setup.py